Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Analysis method

 changes its sign at a given $\gamma_0$.
 Here, $\gamma=\cos\theta$ with $\theta$ being the neutrino propagation angle with respect to the radial direction and $f_{\nu_\alpha}$ is the neutrino occupation number for a given flavor $\alpha$.
 The quantity $G_{e}$ physically represents the angular distribution of the ELN.
-However, the inclusion of muon creation inevitably introduces a non-negligible difference between $\nu_\mu$ and $\bar{\nu}_\mu$.
+However, the inclusion of muon physics inevitably introduces a non-negligible difference between $\nu_\mu$ and $\bar{\nu}_\mu$.
 In this case, the relevant quantities to be taken into account are \cite{Capozzi:2020kge}

 where $G_\mu$ and $G_\tau$ are defined equivalently to $G_e$ in Eq.~(\ref{eq:fast_conversions_condition}), but for $\nu_\mu$ and $\nu_\tau$, respectively.
 Analogously to $G_{e}$, $G_{\alpha\beta}$ represents the angular distribution of the difference between the lepton numbers for flavor $\alpha$ and $\beta$.
 Considering that in general $f_{\nu_\mu} < f_{\bar{\nu}_\mu}$, some differences with the standard calculations in the absence of muons should be expected.
 Nevertheless, whether the quantities in Eqs.~(\ref{eq:fast_conversions_condition_muons_1})-(\ref{eq:fast_conversions_condition_muons_3}) can change sign has never been studied so far, mainly because the differences between $\nu_\mu$ and $\bar{\nu}_\mu$ are usually thought to be not comparable to those between $\nu_e$ and $\bar{\nu}_e$.
-Moreover, until very recently no CCSN simulations has included muon creation.
+Moreover, until very recently no CCSN simulations has included muons in the equation of state and neutrino transport.
 The first two-dimensional simulations in this direction have been presented in Ref.~\cite{Bollig:2017lki}.

 Usually, multidimensional simulations of CCSNe do not provide full angular information of $G_{\alpha\beta}(\gamma)$, since the equations for neutrino transport are solved for a number of the moments of $G_{\alpha\beta}(\gamma)$, which are defined as